 FLOW-3D‘s phase change model simulates vaporization and condensation at a liquid/gas interface.
 It predicts the formation and interactions of vapor bubbles throughout a surrounding liquid — the bubbles can nucleate, respond dynamically to liquid motion, and can grow or shrink depending on the temperature and pressure of their surroundings.

-FLOW-3D‘s existing phase change model is a powerful tool that predicts the formation and interactions of vapor bubbles and the surrounding liquid – the bubbles can respond dynamically to liquid motion, and can grow or shrink depending on the temperature and pressure of their surroundings.
-However, it has not yet been possible to include the effects of a non-condensable gas that may be present along with the vapor inside the bubble or other vapor space.
+The phase change model is a powerful tool that predicts the formation and interactions of vapor bubbles and the surrounding liquid – the bubbles can respond dynamically to liquid motion, and can grow or shrink depending on the temperature and pressure of their surroundings.
+FLOW-3D also includes the effects of a non-condensable gas that may be present along with the vapor inside the bubble or other vapor space.

 - Users only need to provide gas constant, heat capacity and heat of vaporization data, and specify relevant initial and boundary condition data

 - Evaporation of liquid and condensation of vapor are computed automatically wherever gas/liquid interfaces exist

 - Users can track graphically variations in the volume fractions of non-condensable gas and vapor

 This model must be used with FLOW-3D’s compressible two-fluid flow option, along with sharp interface tracking.
 A new quantity that tracks the local concentration of the non-condensable gas allows the model to predict the gas’s effect within the gas/vapor phase: adjustments to the gas constant and heat capacity alter the pressure-density relationship.
 The computation of the vapor pressure of the condensable phase in the gas/vapor mixture is therefore changed as well: it is the volume fraction of the vapor times the local absolute pressure.
 Thus, the basis of the model is the calculation of the mass transfer rate: